jhumelsine/jhumelsine.github.io/_posts/2023-10-09-dependency-injection-design-pattern.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/4/42/Traditional_Layers_Pattern.png" alt="Tight Coupling" width = "65%" align="center" style="padding-right: 20px;">

 [Programming to an interface, not an implementation](https://jhumelsine.github.io/2023/09/06/design-pattern-principles.html#program-to-an-interface-not-an-implementation) helps break that dependency.
-Placing an interface between classes as a buffer inverts the dependency when we notice that the interface implementation points up tothe implemenation.
-This is the inversion.
+Placing an interface between classes as a buffer inverts the dependency.
+Notice that the interface implementation points up to the implemenation.
+It's the inverse of the arrows we see in the illustration above.

 The classes only depend upon interfaces.
 They don't depend upon each other.
 They don't even know about each other.

 <img src="https://upload.wikimedia.org/wikipedia/commons/8/8d/DIPLayersPattern.png" alt="Dependency Inversion Principle" width = "65%" align="center" style="padding-right: 20px;">

 But this only part of the story.
-We did this in our project.
-I did this in my code.
+We did this in our project, mostly.
+I did this in my code, mostly.
 Yet the code was still coupled.
 Notice above that there are two potential paths from `ClientApplication` to `MyClass`.

 <img src="/assets/DependencyInjectionSetUp.png" alt="Dependency Injection Set Up" width = "75%" align="center" style="padding-right: 20px;">

 One path is across the top and then down.
-That's inverted, and not the problem.
+That path is inverted, and not the problem.
 The second path is down and across the bottom.
 That one is the problem.
 Follow the arrows.
-There's a dependency chain from `ClientApplication` to `MyInterfaceFactory` to `MyClass`. `ClientApplication` still depends upon `MyClass`, but it's just not quite as obvious.
+There's a dependency chain from `ClientApplication` to `MyInterfaceFactory` to `MyClass` in the object resolution. `ClientApplication` still depends upon `MyClass`, but it's just not quite as obvious.
 I had not inverted all of the dependencies.

 # Dependency Injection
 <img src="https://m.media-amazon.com/images/I/A1d1xag7ZeL._SL1500_.jpg" alt="Meat Injector" width = "20%" align="right" style="padding-right: 20px;">